Cancer myth: Fluoride and cancer

 Fluoride (F) is the 13th most abundant element on earth.
 In people, fluoride is an important part of calcified tissue (bone and teeth).
 Water fluoridation has been shown to reduce the levels of tooth decay among children.1

-In Australia, the proportion of people who have access to fluoridated water varies between States and Territories, from 76% in Queensland to 93% in New South Wales.2 In some areas, fluoride occurs naturally in drinking water, whereas in others it is added artificially.
+In Australia, the proportion of people who have access to fluoridated water varies between States and Territories, from 76% in Queensland, 93% in New South Wales and 92% in WA.2 In some areas, fluoride occurs naturally in drinking water, whereas in others it is added artificially.
 In Western Australia fluoridation of drinking water is controlled by the Fluoridation of Public Water Supplies Act 1966 (WA).3

 The National Health and Medical Research Council (NHMRC) produces the Australian Drinking Water Guidelines4 to ensure the safety of drinking water, and these were updated in October 2017.
 The Guidelines specify a target for fluoridation concentration of between 0.7 and 1.0 mg/L, with the lower concentration applying in hot climates where more water is consumed on average.
 The Guidelines indicate that the concentration of fluoride in drinking water should not exceed 1.5 mg/L.